 Reshetnyak VI, Maev IV.
 Maintaining the metabolic homeostasis of Helicobacter pylori through chronic hyperglycemia in diabetes mellitus: A hypothesis.
 World J Meta-Anal 2022; In press

-Core Tip: The authors hypothesize that in patients with diabetes mellitus (DM), the bacterium Helicobacter pylori (H. pylori) is most likely to use both amino acids and glucose for its vital activity.
+Core Tip: The authors hypothesize that in patients with diabetes mellitus (DM), Helicobacter pylori (H. pylori) are most likely to rely on both amino acids and glucose for its vital activity.
 The hypothesis makes it possible to explain the high detection rate of H. pylori in patients with DM, as well as the lower efficiency of eradication therapy in them.

 INTRODUCTION

 Forty years have passed since the description of Helicobacter pylori (H. pylori) as a pathogen in the development of atrophic gastritis and peptic ulcer disease[1-3].
-It has been shown that this bacterium occurs in almost half of the people in the world, most of whom are merely carriers of this microorganism[4,5].
-In addition, many researchers have indicated that H. pylori is detected more frequently in patients with diabetes mellitus (DM) than in the general population[6-11].
+It has been shown that H. pylori infection occurs in almost half of the population in the world, most of whom are merely carriers of this microorganism[4,5].
+In addition, many researchers have indicated that H. pylori are detected more frequently in patients with diabetes mellitus (DM) than in the general population[6-11].
 This is accompanied by a substantial increase in the risk of developing H. pylori-associated diseases[6,11,12].
-At the same time, scientific literature has works that consider the reverse situation: the incidence of type 2 DM (T2DM) in H. pylori-positive patients[13-15].
+At the same time, there are studies which report reverse results about the incidence of type 2 DM (T2DM) in H. pylori-positive patients[13-15].
 However, the relationship between H. pylori infection and the risk of developing T2DM remains controversial and ambiguous.
 Hence, a prospective cohort study by Jeon et al[16] has shown that H. pylori infection correlates with a high risk of T2DM.
 Similarly, a meta-analysis carried out by Mansori et al[11] suggests that H. pylori may be one of the risk factors for T2DM.
 On the contrary, other studies report that H. pylori is not associated with either insulin resistance or the prevalence of T2DM[17–20].
 Data from Tamura et al[21] suggest that East Asian CagA-positive H. pylori infection is not a risk factor for T2DM.
-At the same time, the successful H. pylori eradication rates in patients with type 1 and type 2 DM are 62% and 50% respectively, which is much lower than those in people who do not suffer from these two forms of the disease[22-25].
-The low efficiency of eradication therapy for H. pylori infection in diabetic patients is uniquely presented in many works[26-29].
+The successful H. pylori eradication rates in patients with type 1 and type 2 DM are 62% and 50%, respectively, which are much lower than those in people without these two forms of the disease[22-25].
+The low efficiency of eradication therapy for H. pylori infection in diabetic patients is uniquely presented in many studies[26-29].

-There is a clear correlation between the higher detection rate of H. pylori in diabetic patients and their lower eradication therapy, depending on the level of hyperglycemia[10,13,29].
+There is a clear correlation between the higher detection rate of H. pylori in diabetic patients and lower efficacy of eradication therapy, depending on the level of hyperglycemia[10,13,29].
 Uncontrolled diabetes with the development of chronic hyperglycemia causes a number of metabolic changes[30].
 Chronic hyperglycemia in turn leads to increased susceptibility to infective agents in diabetic patients[9,10,30,31].
-The exact mechanisms that link chronic hyperglycemia and the higher detection rate of H. pylori, as well as the mechanisms that improve the survival of this bacterium in diabetic patients during eradication measures remain unknown.
+The exact mechanisms underlying the link of chronic hyperglycemia and the higher detection rate of H. pylori, as well as the mechanisms that improve the survival of this bacterium in diabetic patients during eradication therapy remain unknown.
 An understanding of how chronic hyperglycemia is related to the maintenance of the metabolic homeostasis of H. pylori for its vital activity and reproduction in diabetic patients is of great scientific and practical importance.

-It is proposed to consider one of the possible hypothetical mechanisms for the impact of chronic hyperglycemia on: (1) The increased detection rate of H. pylori; (2) possible metabolic changes in the bacterial cell in the event of chronic hyperglycemia; and (3) the importance of hyperglycemia control on the results of eradication therapy.
+It is hypothesized that chronic hyperglycemia is associated with (1) the increased detection rate of H. pylori; (2) possible metabolic changes in the bacterial cells ; and (3) the results of eradication therapy.